 Since her graduation, Liz has worked with a variety of populations and in a variety of settings, with a goal to gain a comprehensive knowledge and skill set.
 Those populations include children and families, adolescents, homeless adults, children and adolescents in psychiatric hospital and residential care, adult men and women struggling with substance use disorders, and incarcerated men.
 In 2015, Liz was hired as a Medical Social Worker for the Community Health Team (CHT) at the University of Vermont Medical Center (UVMMC), where she worked for a year in multiple UVMMC and community clinics before being chosen by Thomas Chittenden Health Center (TCHC) to provide individual therapy to patients in-house.

-When not at work, you can find Liz spending time with her dogs, Max and Tulip, exploring the Vermont outdoors and spending time with good friends.
+When not at work, you can find Liz spending time with her dogs, Tulip and Iris, exploring the Vermont outdoors and spending time with good friends.